itanudjaja/itanudjaja.github.io/project.md

 </tbody>
 </table>

-# Step 4: Identify the works that can be deposited
+# Identify the works that can be deposited

 For example, let's say we only want to deposit full text that the publisher allows PDF version to be deposited immediately.